Developmental Psychology, University of Michigan

 Associate Professor of Health Behavior and Health Education, University of Michigan School of Public Health; Research Associate Professor, Center for Human Growth and Development

-Tyler Hein is a fourth-year Developmental Psychology doctoral student at the University of Michigan.
-Her research utilizes neuroimaging, social contextual, and longitudinal approaches to evaluate specific mechanisms linking qualitatively different early adversities to adolescent brain function and internalizing psychopathology.
-Ms. Hein seeks to conduct research that directly aids in the development of effective prevention and intervention strategies to improve mental health outcomes for children and families.
+Tyler Hein is a sixth-year Developmental Psychology doctoral student at the University of Michigan.
+Her research utilizes social contextual, longitudinal, and neuroimaging approaches to evaluate specific mechanisms linking qualitatively different forms of early adversity to adolescent brain development and internalizing psychopathology.
+Ms. Hein seeks to conduct research that directly aids in the development of effective prevention and intervention strategies to improve health and well-being outcomes for children and families.
 Prior to beginning graduate school, Ms. Hein graduated with a bachelor’s degree in Neuroscience and a minor in Chemistry from the University of Pittsburgh, where she researched neural mechanisms underlying the development of irritability in children.

 Parsing the Effects of Child Maltreatment on Neurodevelopment and Mental Health